 This is the plan that shows the decisions the team has made about the specific Knowledge Gaps they will close during each learning cycle, and the dates of the Learning Cycle and Integration Events that represent the team’s commitments to the program.

 It’s constructed as a Visual Project Plan on a whiteboard with sticky notes, or in an online equivalent that is fast and easy to update frequently.
 This plan will be updated at each Learning Cycle Event, and the team updates the plan in real-time during the Event.
-This ensures that the team owns the plan — not the program manager — and that each team member is clear about the Key Decisions and Knowledge Gaps that he or she owns.
+This ensures that the team owns the plan — not the Project Leader — and that each team member is clear about the Key Decisions and Knowledge Gaps that he or she owns.

 The Activities Plan needs to be the easiest plan to update because it can change on a daily basis.
 Today, we most often see teams using a “kanban” board with a sticky note for each task.
 The notes get moved between columns that represent their status: Planned, In Progress, Waiting, Today, Done, Will Not Do.